onda-protocol/onda-program-library/README.md

-# Dexloan Listings
+# Onda Listings

-Dexloan's P2P listings smart-contract for escrowless NFT lending, options trading and rentals.
+Onda's P2P listings smart-contract for escrowless NFT lending, options trading and rentals.

 ### Background

-Dexloan's listings protocol makes use of SPL Token delegation and freezing to secure fully collateralized NFTs without the use of escrow accounts.
+Onda's listings protocol makes use of SPL Token delegation and freezing to secure fully collateralized NFTs without the use of escrow accounts.
 Through this mechanism we are able offer a variety of fiancial contracts including fully secured loans, exercisable call options and rentals.
 Users can borrow against the market value of their NFT without ever needing to transfer ownership, offering the possibility to raise liquidity and open short/long positions while maintaining access to NFT gated features.
 In addition, users can rent out their NFTs to earn passive income while also borrowing against their market value.

 ### Loans